 |Layers||SSD consist of six layers.
 They are Physical, link, port, transport, application layers.||SSD composed of controller and memory|

-This has a been a guide to the top difference between SAS vs SSD.
-Here we also discuss the SAS vs SSD key differences with infographics, and comparison table.
-You may also have a look at the following articles to learn more
+This has been a guide to the top difference between SAS vs SSD.
+We also discuss the SAS vs SSD head to head comparison, key differences, and infographics and comparison table.
+You may also have a look at the following articles to learn more.